 Members generally meet twice a month, the 2nd and 4th Tuesday evenings, at various locations.
 Until 2019, the Club hosted a bingo session every 2nd Sat. night at The K-W Gaming Centre, 501 Krug Street, Kitchener, to raise funds for various projects and charitable donations but had to cease doing so because of decreased membership availability to man the events.
 (The Ball Program is "self-supporting".)

 Each year 500 to 600 children (over 630 in 2016) are able to play ball (Blastball,T-Ball or 3-Pitch depending on their ages), thanks to the efforts of club members and close to two hundred volunteer coaches and assistants.
 The success of the program is also due, in no small part, to the efforts of the young crew of officials who control the games.
 For most of these youth, it is their first paid job and certainly leads to their development of responsibility, confidence, and fair play.

 Other programs the Club has held/sponsored over the years include: a fishing challenge for the physically challenged, the school fishing program, a bike safety rodeo, Saturday night youth dances, and the Grand River Bass Derby.
-Note: Effective as of March 2020, due to restrictions on activities in place (COVID-19 pandemic), our events are all "on hold" until further notice.
-The Bass Derby, if it gets a "green light" to go, is scheduled for the weekend of July 11/12 with all operating details subject to change.
-We're hoping!
+Note: Due to restrictions on activities in place for the COVID-19 pandemic, and our overriding concern for everyone's health and well-being, the Bass Derby for 2020 was canceled.
+(People are encouraged to enjoy fishing on their own --- and practise for our event in 2021.)
+All of our events are all "on hold" until further notice.

 Members are proud to be able to assist local children with many different needs each year and, occasionally, extend a helping hand to the greater community as well, as was the case when the Ice Storm hit Quebec and Eastern Ontario.